 Students must pass each part of each exam prior to enrollment in dissertation hours.
-If they fail any part(s) of any exam, they will have a second opportunity to take that part(s).
+If they fail any part(s) of any exam, they will have a second opportunity to take that part(s). exam retakes will typically occur within the same semester as the first sitting of the exam.
 If they fail the exam a second time, the student will be dismissed from the program.
 Further details regarding the exams are available in Annex 1.